 I mostly find the systems in play behind these developments to be problematic.
 All this access has demeaned financial standings in the field.
 Commercial and corporate work is rewarded too greatly because capitalism is dividing and destroying society making it harder by the day to come by from any form of art making.

-The orignal interview was conducted in English by Axel Wang on 10 August 2022.
+The original interview was conducted in English by Axel Wang on 10 August 2022.

 Introduction & Editor: Axel Wang